raaz23/mern-auth-project/README.md

 MERN Stack Web Application with Authentication
 This is a full-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack.
-The application includes authentication features that allow users to sign up, log in, and log out, and provides access to protected routes only for authenticated users.
+The application includes authentication features that allow users to sign up, log in, and log out and provides access to protected routes only for authenticated users.

 Features
 Authentication: Users can sign up for an account, log in, and log out securely.